 How to price your product

-A good deal is persuasive, but finding the suitable product price is a tricky process.
+A good deal is persuasive, but finding a suitable product price is a tricky process.
 Make the price too low, and you run the risk of losing profits for your business.
 Make the price too high, and your target audience may be drawn away and straight to your competitor’s lower prices.

 It’s also important to remember that we are trying to improve the user experience.
 So, the audience needs to feel as though they’re getting enough bang for their buck to continue consuming your product.